 Madeira is fortified with brandy.
 This makes it a high alcohol wine and one that will last longer than others in the fortified category.
 The method of production includes the wine being oxidized and heated (a process named modernization named for the wine).

 Unopened Madeira will last months and even years when stored in a cool, dry place.

 Opened Madeira (with a cork) will last 28-30 days in a kitchen refrigerator.
 The sweeter style will last longer open – either the max 30 days or even several days past that.

 Unopened Marsala will last 2-6 years when stored in 53–57˚F consistent temperatures, 60-70% humidity, complete darkness, and laying flat with a wine fridge or cellar.
-Marsala is a fortified Italian wine from Sicily which is available either dry or sweet.
+Marsala is a fortified Italian wine from Sicily that is available either dry or sweet.

 Using sweet Marsala lends a rich, nutty, caramelized flavor to mushroom sauces in popular dishes like Chicken Marsala.
 Sweet Marsala can also be used in desserts.
-A great example is a zabaglione, a classic custard sauce that is commonly served with fresh berries.
+A great example is zabaglione, a classic custard sauce that is commonly served with fresh berries.